 Bloating from kale and other types of vegetables that you have trouble digesting.

 Sure, if you’re having about one eight-ounce cup per day, not 15 cups.
 The problem with coffee is that it is the third most sprayed crop in the world and it depletes the adrenals.
 If you’re going to drink coffee, make sure it’s organic, that the creamer is organic, and that you sweeten with xylitol—which is GMO-free and tastes just like sugar.

 Be careful with decaf—companies use the chemical methyl chloride to remove caffeine.
 You want to buy coffee that is decaffeinated utilizing CO2 and the water processing method.

 What about Bulletproof Coffee?

 Bulletproof Coffee is coffee with added grass-fed butter and a fat called MCT oil, which is extracted from coconut oil.
-If you want to use that as a meal, fine; but it can trigger insulin a little.
+It’s alright to consider it as a meal but remember that it can slightly trigger insulin.
 However, I think it is good to do in the beginning, as it reduces hunger.
 For some people, it could slow progress so it’s good to experiment.

 Can I eat oatmeal on a ketogenic diet or will it bump me out of fat burning?

 Steel-cut oats (unrefined) are better than instant oats on the glycemic index scale (GI).
 However, they are still too high for keto and will slow you down.
 Instant oatmeal is around 83 on the GI.
 It will turn into a lot of sugar so if you’re trying to lose weight, remember that oatmeal will slow you down.